launchflow/buildflow-templates/starter-templates/buildflow-collector/README.md

 Below the root level we have:

-**launchflow_collector_template**
+**buildflow_collector**

 This is the directory where your project code lives.
 You can put any files you want in here and they will be available to your project.
 We create a couple directories and files for you:

 - **processors**: This is where you can put any custom processors you want to use in your project.
-In here you will see we have defined a *collector.py* to define our [collector](https://docs.buildflow.dev/programming-guide/collectors).
+In here you will see we have defined a _collector.py_ to define our [collector](https://docs.buildflow.dev/programming-guide/collectors).
 - **primitives.py**: This is where you can define any custom [primitive](https://docs.buildflow.dev/primitives) resources that your project will need.
 Note it is empty right now since your initial project is so simple.
 - **dependencies.py**: This is where you can define any custom [dependencies](https://docs.buildflow.dev/programming-guide/dependencies) you might need.
 - **schemas.py**: This file contains our dataclass schemas for requests and responses from our endpoints.